StefanoGiani/PetroSeg/README.md

 python PetroSeg.py

+## Content

+**assets/splash.png**
+Image used for the splash screen of the application.
+It appears when the app starts and provides branding or visual context.

+**PetroSeg.py**
+The main entry point of the Python application.
+Contains the core logic and function calls to run the program.

+**README.md**
+This documentation file.
+It explains the purpose of the repository, how to install and use the software, and other relevant details.

+**requirements.txt**
+Lists all Python dependencies needed to run the project.
+Can be installed using pip install -r requirements.txt.

+**License.txt**
+File containing the details about the license.

+**CITATION.cff**
+Details on how to cite the software.

+**PetroSeg_User_Manual.pdf**
+Manual of the software.

 ## License

 This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licensest the code for non-commercial and academic purposes, provided that proper attribution is given.
 Commercial use is not permitted without prior written permission.